 University application motivation letter

-Given how competitive college applications can be, your letter needs to be well-rounded and compelling.
+Your letter needs to be well-rounded and compelling.
 Highlight academic achievements while describing your ambitions and enthusiasm in the subject.
-The letter below is a great example.
+The letter below demonstrates this well.

 Internship motivation letter